0xPrimordia/Polis/README.md

 ### Support Abilities

 In addition to Rear abilities, support can heal restoring their moral and potentially decreasing any fitness nerfs.
-Thus you cann cycle units back from the center to recover.
+Thus you cnn cycle units back from the center to recover.

 ### Frontline Swapping